-For more information about all the health insurance plans I am affiliated with, please visit www.atspsychotherapy.com I am a bilingual (English/Español) psychotherapist with extensive experience treating bipolar disorder, depression, anxiety and other mood disorders.
+For more information about my practice please visit www.atspsychotherapy.com I am a bilingual (English/Español) psychotherapist with extensive experience treating bipolar disorder, depression, anxiety and other mood disorders.
 I earned my master’s in Clinical Mental Health Counseling from Johns Hopkins University and work as a Psychiatric Therapist at The Johns Hopkins Hospital.
 In my private practice, I help clients build stability, strengthen relationships, and develop tools to manage mood, stress, and life transitions.

 In our first session, we’ll take time to understand your story, symptoms, and what you hope to achieve through therapy.
 I’ll ask about your current challenges, your history, and what stability would look like for you.
 Together, we’ll begin to identify goals and priorities, whether that’s managing mood swings, reducing anxiety, or building stronger routines.
 My aim is to create a safe, supportive space where you feel heard and respected.
 We’ll also discuss my approach and ensure you feel comfortable moving forward with me as your therapist.